authorizerdev/examples/with-gatsbyjs/README.md

 This will prevent re-rendering of layout every time the page changes.

-# Step 5
+## Step 6: Add Authorizer component

-Add `Authorizer` component in index page with redirects.
+Add `Authorizer` component in `src/pages/index.js` page with redirects.

-Here incase if user is logged in we would like to redirect them to private route using `useEffect`
+Here in case if user is logged in we would like to redirect them to private route using `useEffect`

 Replace content of Index page with following